4GeeksAcademy/blog/blog/colab-partnership.us.md

+---
+author: "4GeeksAcademy"
+excerpt: "4GeeksAcademy partners with Co.Lab and now graduates can get a guaranteed spot in Co.Lab’s program"
+template: "post"
-# 4GeeksAcademy partners with Co.Lab
+title:  "4GeeksAcademy partners with Co.Lab"

+---

 After the completion of a structured program like a [coding bootcamp](https://4geeksacademy.com/us/coding-bootcamp) like 4GeeksAcademy, it can be difficult for graduates to stay consistent in continuing to further their programming portfolio on their own.
 Standing out among peers is also a challenge, which impacts confidence during the job search.
 The catch-22 of needing a job to get a job is especially real for junior tech talent and those pivoting from other careers.